Procedurally-Generated-Human/Procedurally-Generated-Human/README.md

-Nice to met you, I'm Procedurally-Generated-Human or PGH for short. |
-Interests: procedural generation, backend development, maps, hashing and encryptions, probability and other cool stuff. |
+Interests: procedural generation, backend development, maps, hashing and encryptions, 2d barcodes, and other cool stuff.
-langauges: python, kotlin, lua, php, c, c++, html, css

 <!---
 Procedurally-Generated-Human/Procedurally-Generated-Human is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.